Documenting milkweed (Asclepias spp.) and monarch distribution across the western U.S.

 Read about how Xerces is working to restore monarch breeding habitat by increasing the availability of native milkweed seed.

-Click the image below to view our in-progress Western Milkweed Map, which is based on responses to our online milkweed survey in addition to the published literature, unpublished reports, online herbaria, and knowledgeable researchers and citizen scientists.
+Click the image below to view our in-progress Western Milkweed and Monarch Breeding Map, which is based on responses to our online milkweed survey in addition to the published literature, unpublished reports, online herbaria, and knowledgeable researchers and citizen scientists.